Maximize revenue and scale your company by learning B2B SaaS pricing fundamentals and strategy.

 Using a Feature Matrix for B2B SaaS Pricing Strategy

-Learn how completing a feature matrix can help determine the right pricing for your B2B SaaS products and services.
+Learn how completing a B2B SaaS pricing strategy and feature matrix can help determine the right pricing for your products and services.

 When determining the right pricing strategy for your B2B SaaS product/services, I like to use a “Feature Matrix” exercise.
 I developed this tool after I left Microsoft.
 It is based on best practices I learned through my experience doing product marketing for Office 365.
 Your positioning, packaging, and pricing can all benefit from completing the exercise.
 You can use the insights to improve product planning, implement upsell strategies and clean up messaging to make it more relevant.